4ms/metamodule-docs-website/docs/using_metamodule_midi.md

 -  __3. Adjust the MIDI Channel__

-     You may adjust the MIN/MAX sliders and the mapping name in the same way that you do so for normal knob mappings.
+     You may adjust the MIN/MAX sliders and the mapping name in the same way that you do for normal knob mappings.

      For MIDI Note Gate mappings, you may also change the Toggle mode (see below).